Prom Night (film series): Prom Night IV: Deliver Us from Evil (1992)

 Prom Night IV: Deliver Us from Evil diverges from the Mary Lou Maloney storyline, instead focusing on a group of teenagers who plan to forgo their prom and party at an abandoned seminary.
 Among them are Meagan (Nicole de Boer) and Mark (J. H. Wyman).
 Their party is crashed by Father Jonas, a Roman Catholic priest who murdered two students at the 1957 Hamilton High prom before being sequestered away by the church, apparently possessed by a demonic spirit.
 After Father Jonas kills most of Meagan's friends, she and Mark attempt to fight him, but Jonas stabs Mark to death with a crucifix.
 Meagan ultimately beats Jonas before leaving him to burn to death in a shed, though he awakens while being transported to the morgue.

 Prom Night (2008)

-In the 2008 reboot of Prom Night, high school student Donna Keppel (Brittany Snow) is traumatized after Richard Fenton (Jonathan Schaech) becomes obsessed with her and murders her family.
+In the 2008 reboot of Prom Night, high school student Donna Keppel (Brittany Snow) is traumatized after Richard Fenton (Johnathon Schaech) becomes obsessed with her and murders her family.
 At her high school prom, held in a grand hotel, Fenton arrives and stalks her, disguised as a stranger, having escaped from incarceration.
 He murders several of Donna's friends before cornering her in the upstairs of the hotel.
 A chase ensues, but she is ultimately saved by Detective Winn (Idris Elba), who shoots Fenton to death.

 Related film

 The Club (1994 film)

 The 1994 film The Club had initially been planned by producer Peter Simpson to be released as the fifth entry in the Prom Night film series but decided against it after believing the Prom Night name was waning in drawing power.
+Despite dropping its original intended title of Prom Night V for its release in the United States, it was released in some territories under that title such as Japan.